Twitter Updates

 Top up with Champagne or Sparkling Wine

-Add orange juice and cointreau to a champagne flute and stir to mix.
+Add orange juice and Cointreau to a champagne flute and stir to mix.
 Fill glass with chilled champagne or sparkling wine.

-The Bellini is a drink similar to a Mimosa, but made with white peach puree.
-This drink was created by Giuseppe Cipriani at Harry's Bar, Venice, in 1934.
+The Bellini is a drink similar to a Mimosa but made with white peach puree.
+This drink was created by Giuseppe Cipriani at Harry’s Bar, Venice, in 1934.
 The drink was named after an artist from the 15th century (Giovanni Bellini).
-The Journal of Mixology has great article by Lowell Edmunds about the history of the Bellini.
+The Journal of Mixology has a great article by Lowell Edmunds about the history of the Bellini.

 To make a Bellini is relatively simple.
 You need Prosecco or any dry sparkling wine and peaches.
-If you don't have white peaches, which can be hard to find in some places, you can use a regular peach to make this drink.
+If you don’t have white peaches, which can be hard to find in some places, you can use a regular peach to make this drink.
 To make the puree, simply remove the skin and pit from the peach, slice it into quarters and put it in a blender.
-Add a teaspoon or two of sugar, per peach, and the juice from a lemon, which helps prevent discolouration, otherwise your peaches will tun brown.
+Add a teaspoon or two of sugar, per peach, and the juice from a lemon, which helps prevent discolouration, otherwise your peaches will turn brown.
 Follow the recipe below and you will have a great start to the new year!

 Classic Bellini